glouw/blog/_posts/2023-11-07-Compiling-To-ANSI-C-Switch-Statements-And-Gotos.md

 [GitHub Source](https://github.com/glouw/switch)

-Let us use ANSI-C (C90) to transpile a target language to an intermediate ANSI-C file.
+Let us use ANSI-C (C90) to compile (or transpile, for the pedantic) a target language to an intermediate ANSI-C file.

 # The Target Language